Set decorator: Design skills and education

-The visual storytelling vocabulary of a Set Decorator includes history of design, art, architecture & interiors, photography and film, as well as geography, anthropology and psychology.
-The Decorator is knowledgeable about lighting, technical materials, textiles, mechanics of machinery and technology, paint techniques, construction practices, upholstery and drapery, decorating trends, period details, color theory, and is proficient at spatial furniture layouts for film.
+The visual storytelling vocabulary of a Set Decorator includes anything one can imagine - such as the history of design, art, architecture & interiors, photography and film, as well as geography, anthropology and psychology.
+The Decorator has to be knowledgeable about lighting, technical materials, textiles, mechanics of machinery and technology, paint techniques, construction practices, upholstery and drapery, decorating trends, period details, color theory, and be proficient at spatial furniture layouts for film.
+Additionally, the Set Decorator needs to be an expert at how to convey an emotion and experience through visual mediums.

+Typically a Set Decorator has extensive training in visual composition and expression - often they have a higher degree in the area of visual expression or interior design.

-This knowledge combines with strong research, design judgment, cultural understanding, and observation skills to create interior and exterior environments rich in character and style to bring the script to visual life.
+This knowledge combines with strong research, design training and judgment, cultural understanding, and observation skills to create interior and exterior environments rich in character and style to bring the script to visual life.

 Budgeting

 The Set Decorator creates a materials budget for the film or episode, and a labor budget based on the production schedule and scope of work.
 Labor costs are calculated to include overtime, fringes and kit rentals.
 The budget allows for equipping workshops, expendables, 2nd unit requirements, camera tests, and work performed for the Set Decoration department by other departments and specialty vendors.

 Budgeting involves projecting costs for prototypes, and educated guesswork.
 Set Decorators are familiar with pricing structures for each element and labor required to complete the work within production schedules.
 Set Decoration budgets may be revised several times in the course of preproduction due to shifting circumstances.

 Even after the Producer has approved the Set Decoration budget, the estimate is updated as special requests by the Director, script rewrites, or shifts in schedules bring changes during production.
 Overseeing creative aspects of Set Decoration while staying within the budget and delivering the sets on time are key skillsets of the Set Decorator.
 Producers rely on the accuracy of the Set Decorator's budget to ensure that the overall production budget remains within its bounds.